osquery/osquery/docs/wiki/deployment/yara.md

 you must use `LIKE` if you want to use a wildcard pattern.

 Once the `where` is out of the way, you must specify the "what" part.
 This is done through either the `sigfile` or `sig_group` constraints.
-The `sigfile` constraint can be either an absolute path to a signature file on disk or a path relative to `/var/osquery/`.
+The `sigfile` constraint must be an absolute path to a signature file on the filesystem, not a elative path.
 The signature file will be compiled only for the execution of this one query and removed afterwards.
 The `sig_group` constraint must consist of a named signature grouping from your configuration file.

 Here are some examples of the `yara` table in action: